kreopelle/kreopelle.github.io/_posts/2018-06-12-nokogiri_scraping_tutorial.markdown

 This is one of the pages I'm using for my CLI Data Gem Project.
 Scraping sites can fail if their content or structure has changed, so this content is accurate as of publication on June 12, 2018.
 I'll also be using the Google Chrome browser on a Mac.
 Feel free to follow along!

-## 1. Add Nokogiri, Open-URI, and Pry to your ruby file
+## 1. Add Nokogiri, Open-URI, and Pry to your Ruby file

 First, install the gems by typing into the terminal:
 ```